TY-Cheng/n225-open-gap-tail/docs/audit/development.md

    - Keep hyperparameter tuning simple and reproducible in the first pass.

 9. EVT layer
+   - Use the primary LightGBM-EVT interface from `docs/paper_plan.md`: LightGBM estimates conditional scale or a location-scale pair, losses are standardized by predicted scale, POT-GPD is fit on training-window standardized downside exceedances, and VaR/ES are transformed back to the target scale.
-   - Fit POT-GPD on downside losses, filtered residual losses, standardized losses, or conditional exceedance severities.
+   - Fit POT-GPD on downside losses, filtered residual losses, standardized losses, or conditional exceedance severities, but make standardized losses the first reported hybrid specification.
    - Use training-window exceedances only.
+   - Select thresholds using mean-excess linearity plus GPD shape and scale stability above the threshold.
-   - Store threshold grid diagnostics: exceedance count, mean excess, shape stability, and scale stability.
+   - Store threshold grid diagnostics: exceedance count, mean excess, Hill or tail-index estimates where appropriate, shape stability, scale stability, and sensitivity across nearby thresholds.
+   - Add optional automated threshold diagnostics such as Danielsson-style double-bootstrap or Beirlant-Goegebeur style sequential checks when implementation is stable.
    - Enforce a minimum exceedance count before reporting an alpha level.
    - Report empirical levels such as 5%, 2.5%, and 1% separately from extrapolated levels.
    - Do not claim 0.1% performance unless the sample size supports meaningful evaluation.